Computer Station Nation is reader-supported.

 Rating: 8.3/10

-The Focus X sensor is Razer’s mid-tier option rather than the flagship Focus Pro.
-At 26,000 DPI max and 300 IPS tracking speed, it’s adequate for most competitive play but doesn’t match the accuracy ceiling of the top-tier sensors.
-For players who want wireless freedom without a $100+ investment, this is the pick.
+The Focus X sensor is Razer’s mid-tier option — 26,000 DPI max, 300 IPS tracking speed.
+Fully capable for most competitive play, but it doesn’t hit the accuracy ceiling of the top-tier sensors.
+For first-time wireless buyers who don’t want to spend $100+, this is the pick.

 - Wireless under $50 — rare at this price point